90% of employees at not-for-profit adopt SharePoint Online intranet.

 SharePoint Online, Viva Connections, Microsoft Teams, Power Automate

 Intranets have traditionally been built for desktop, but with hybrid working firmly a way of the world and the needs of frontline workers/dispersed teams finally being considered, designing a mobile first front door has never been so important.

-Due to our client, a not-for-profit organisation, growing to almost 3,000 staff in the past 5 years, the team wanted to evolve their digital workspace built on SharePoint Online to suits today’s technological expectations.
+Due to our client, a not-for-profit organisation, growing to almost 3,000 staff in the past 5 years, the team wanted to evolve their digital workspace built on SharePoint Online to suit today’s technological expectations.
 There was an appetite to reinvigorate their intranet to better support the business, and to develop an intelligent digital employee experience which could scale with the growing team and frontline workers.

 Our digital workplace practice was delighted to deliver a mobile first digital front door and connect employees and volunteers, anytime, anywhere.

-With every cent going back into the work not-for-profit (NFP) organisations do at making the world a better place, it can often feel that investing in technology feels like a luxury, rather than a necessity.
+With every penny going back into the work not-for-profit (NFP) organisations do at making the world a better place, it can often feel that investing in technology feels like a luxury, rather than a necessity.
 However, our NFP client was aware that in order to fully support their employees, their technology landscape needed to be improved by connecting their dispersed teams digitally and assist them in carrying out day-to-day tasks.

 The mission they came to us with was:

 “Our intranet will connect our people – as a mobile first front door, it will bring together the support, information and communications they need to work better together and deliver quality services for our clients.”

 To begin this project we kicked things off through a discovery and research phase.
 We chatted to employees across the organisation to gather a holistic view of the challenges their existing intranet had, which then formed the basis of what future success looked like.